JDRL96/Quantum-Classic-Miztli-Tic-Tac-Toe-/README.md

 		Spanish and Nahuatl.
 	*	Visualizations for Jupyter notebook/Google colab.
 	*	Classic and Quantum version of the Tic-Tac-Toe game deployed.
-	*	Supported Languages: Spanish and Nahualt from Sierra Norte of Puebla.
+	*	Supported Languages: Spanish and Nahuatl from Sierra Norte of Puebla.

 Content Summary:

 	*	Huggingface speech recognition models used: patrickvonplaten/wav2vec2-large-xlsr-53-spanish-with-lm for Spanish and tyoc213/wav2vec2-large-xlsr-nahuatl" for Nahuatl.
-	*	Linear Vector Machine trained from the notebook 'svc.pkl' to recognize/filter the nahuatl numbers from 1 to 9.
+	*	Support Vector Machine (Classification) trained from the notebook 'svc.pkl' to recognize/filter the nahuatl numbers from 1 to 9.
 	*	Game demonstrations of classic and quantum Tic-Tac-Toe game with basic visualizations.

 Numbers in Nahuatl:
 		1	  ce
 		2	  ome
 		3	  eyi
 		4	  nahue
 		5	  macuilli
 		6	  chicuace
 		7	  chicome
 		8	  chicyei
 		9	  chicnahui

-Hope you have a lot of fun! :D